AlexVNep/Project-landing_page/README.md

 This is a project for the odin project assignments that will teach me how to create a landing page.
+I first need to create a repository using git and github and then connect the repository to my PC so I can commit my work onto Github